This simple paleo beef jerky recipe is delicious, healthy and Whole30 compliant. You’ll never eat store bought beef jerky again!

 Whisk your marinade one more time just to make sure it’s all well incorporated, then pour the whole mixture over the meat into the pan or dish.

-How long should you marinate homemade beef jerky for?
+How long to marinate homemade beef jerky

 You want to marinate it long enough that the meat absorbs the flavors of the marinade.